BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 1. ^GSPC Data since 1970 has been added, more training data, higher accuracy
 2. 7 years of test data
 3. Object oriented programming
-4. Fine tune for dropout will be added soon
+4. Hyperparameters for dropout has been tested

+29/04/2017 Seventh update
+1. Hyperparameters for epochs and structure of model have been tested.

 # Acknowledgement:
 Thanks to google, I have created this neural network with tensorflow, which is an amazing tool that can run on any computer without using the google cloud database.
 The original tutorial for version 1 is on here, https://www.youtube.com/watch?time_continue=1&v=iBs59GlXhIA and my LSTM prediction model is based on https://github.com/etai83/lstm_stock_prediction.